 I also have undergraduate degrees in English and Creative Writing and did my Master’s level study in Communication.
 Unfortunately, none of these skills is incredibly marketable in such a rural area.

 Currently, I am surviving on about $100/week in unemployment compensation and the survival skills that I’ve picked up over time by reading articles at sites just like this.
 There are no survival groups that I know of nearby and no “survival sensei” took me under his/her wing to teach me what I’ve learned.

 None of this information about me is important except that I want it to paint the picture of me as a normal person.
-I’m not lazy, stupid, lacking in morals nor refuse to accept responsibility.
+I’m not lazy, lacking in morals nor refuse to accept responsibility.
 I just happened to have encountered a very bad set of circumstances and now I find myself in a survival situation.

 Now, it could be argued that I am not truly in a survival situation because of the miniscule amount of unemployment income I get weekly.
 I can only invite those who might believe it’s not SHTF to give it a try for a month or so and then get back to me.